What is this website all about?

 Before the team was called the "Lions", the name was Transvaal, and this was from 1889.
 In 1993 the name of the union and the team was changed to "Lions".
 I have owned the domain www.transvaal.co.za since 2004, and you can still access my website by using that URL.
 In 2009 I acquired the domain www.lionsworld.co.za, and that is now where the site is hosted.

-Do you think the home ground of the Lions should be moved elsewhere?
+Do you think the Lions should move sway from Ellis Park?